sdl002/Docker_multistaging/README.md

 # 3. Docker multi-staging to the rescue

+The FROM statement:
+When building a Docker image, each stage begins with a "FROM" instruction.
+Your Dockerfile can have multiple "FROM" statements, and you can chose what artifacts pass through to the next stage (removing potential *CRUFT*)

 When using multi-stage, you can include multiple stages in the same Dockerfile (as shown in the below example from [Docker Docs](https://docs.docker.com/develop/develop-images/multistage-build/))

-Each stage begins with a FROM instruction.
-The required artifact passes to the following stage, leaving behind content that you won’t need in the final image artifact.